Updated July 2023

 Remember that an application fee is never considered a part of the security deposit, which is refundable, minus deductions for damage and unpaid rent.
 If you want to provide a refund of the application fee for any reason, you can do that.

 Don’t you want to learn more about the laws surrounding Illinois tenant screening?
-This guide is the ultimate landlord-tenant source for Illinois law.
+This site is the ultimate landlord-tenant source for Illinois law.

 Never Make This Screening Mistake